rackerlabs/design-system/_component_design/cards.md

 The empty card provides a space for a user to add a new card.

-The empty card button is based on the [chip] (https://rackerlabs.github.io/helix-ui/components/chips/) component and is created by removing the fill of a chip, adding a dotted stroke to the containing shape, and overlaying a helix plus icon.
+The empty card button is based on the [chip](http://helix.rax.io/components/chips.html) component and is created by removing the fill of a chip, adding a dotted stroke to the containing shape, and overlaying a Helix plus icon (+).

 {% endcolumn %}